BBVA/hancock-doc/docs/guide/dlt-adapter/Operations/Protocol.md

 ## Encode

 The encode operation, transforms all the data about transfer operations to a raw parameter.
-The responds can be used to generate a QR code that can be read to generate a predefined transfer operation.
+The response can be used to generate a QR code that can be read to generate a predefined transfer operation.

 You will need the following data to generate the code, before calling the API:
  - Action: The kind of action that will invoke on DLT network, in our case a "transfer".